xdtianyu/vagrant/gitlab-runner/README.md

 ## Shutdown the vm

-Run the follow command to shutdown gitlab runner virtual machine
+Run the following command to shutdown gitlab runner virtual machine

 ```
 vagrant halt